• Home

 In addition to your business plan, you can create a marketing plan.
 Marketing plans will save you lots of time and energy in the execution stage, and make sure you’re focusing on the right channels to reach your target customers.
 You don’t want to be spending lots of money on Facebook ads when, in fact, your customers spend more time browsing Instagram.

-4. Build Industry Connections
+4. Build industry connections

 When it comes to building a business that lasts, word of mouth is your most powerful tool.
 Your professional network is the source of referrals, which generate ongoing business.